mlbench/mlbench-old/docs/installation.rst

         export NODE_IP=$(kubectl get nodes --namespace default -o jsonpath="{.items[0].status.addresses[0].address}") echo http://$NODE_IP:$NODE_PORT

+Run the 3 commands printed by the last command.
 This outputs the URL the Dashboard is accessible at.